List of revived languages: Polabian

 Polabian, the extinct West Slavic language of the former East Germany, and spoken as a vernacular until the 18th century, has been revived in the 21st century with at least 5 known L2 speakers.
 An entire Polabian dictionary has been published by a Polish website.

 Sanskrit

 Modern Sanskrit is spoken in around four villages in India.
 The Mattur village in central Karnataka, Shimoga district claims to have native speakers of Sanskrit among its population.
 Historically the village was given by King Krishnadevaraya of the Vijayanagara Empire to Vedic scholars and their families.
 People in his kingdom spoke Kannada and Telugu.

 Jhiri, Madhya Pradesh is another village claimed to have native Sanskrit speakers.

 Soyot

 The language of the small-numbered Soyots in Buryatia, Russia, one of Siberian Turkic languages, has been reconstructed and a Soyot-Buryat-Russian dictionary was published in 2002.
 The language is currently taught in some primary schools.

+Yahgan

+Yahgan, also spelled Yaghan, is a language isolate formerly spoken in Tierra del Fuego, and briefly Keppel Island at a missionary settlement.
+Its last speaker, Cristina Calderón, died in 2022; multiple attempts have been made by the Chilean government, as well as the family of Calderón to revive the language.